the-vampiire/gis-devops/docs/_sources/studios/launchcart1/index.rst.txt

 After you have written your tests and they pass, run **all** of the tests and commit.

+No TODOs are provided for you.
+How many tests will you need?
+Where do those tests need to go?

 Implement Unit Test for ItemMemoryRepositoryTests
 =================================================